-The calculation of the index is based on bid prices.
-New securities are included in the index at their respective ask prices when they enter the index family.
-If no price can be established for a particular security, the index continues to be calculated based on the last available price.
+The calculation of the indices is based on bid prices.
+New bonds are included in the indices at their respective ask prices when they enter the index family.
+In the event that no price can be established for a particular bond, the index continues to be calculated based on the last-available price.
 This might be the case in periods of market stress, or disruption as well as in illiquid or fragmented markets.
-If the required inputs become impossible to obtain, S&P DJI may consult market participants prior to the next rebalancing date.
-Decisions are made publicly available on a timely basis and S&P DJI may refer back to previous cases.
+If the required inputs become impossible to obtain, S&P DJI may consult the specific Index Committees at the following rebalancing date.
+To ensure consistency, decisions taken are made publicly available on a timely basis and S&P DJI has the ability to refer back to previous cases.